MicrosoftDocs/azure-dev-docs/articles/javascript/contoso-real-estate-user-scenarios.md

 ---
-title: User scenarios with JavaScript Enterprise applications
+title: User scenarios with Contoso real estate
-description: Understand how the implementation architecture maps to the User scenarios the solution is meant to solve. ms.topic: conceptual ms.date: 8/1/2023 ms.custom: devx-track-js, devx-track-ts, contoso-real-estate
+description: Understand how the implementation architecture of Contoso real estate maps to the User scenarios the solution is meant to solve. ms.topic: conceptual ms.date: 8/1/2023 ms.custom: devx-track-js, devx-track-ts, contoso-real-estate